 Welcome to Pop Culture Literary!

-I am licensed to teach English Language Arts in Colorado and am a current graduate student with a deep love of pop culture and literature.
+I am licensed to teach English Language Arts (actually, I was licensed, but I’ve let my license expire in favor of graduate school) in Colorado.
 Join me in exploring the literary and narrative devices that make our cartoons, games, TV shows, anime, comics, movies, and other aspects of pop culture great.

 When English Class isn’t Easy…

 One of the hardest parts about English Language Arts classes (aside from essay writing, but that’s not what we’re looking at here!) is learning about the literary devices that give purpose to seemingly meaningless words.
 In many cases, literary classes try to teach their students about these techniques by using tried and true classics like The Scarlet Letter, or A Man for All Seasons.
 Unfortunately, although these are great works of literature, they can be difficult to read when trying to learn about entirely new elements of literary study at the same time.

 If you’ve ever found yourself confused about why that conch shell was important to all of those stranded boys in Lord of the Flies, or how someone can put anger in a bottle, you’ve come to the right place.
-This blog is all about gaining a deeper understanding of different literary devices by exploring them as they appear in TV shows, anime, comics, cartoons, graphic novels, videogames, movies, and other marvels from popular culture.
+This blog is also about gaining a deeper understanding of different literary devices by exploring them as they appear in TV shows, anime, comics, cartoons, graphic novels, videogames, movies, and other marvels from popular culture.

 Tired of missing out?
 Join us as we explore the ways that popular media uses literary devices to enhance their incredible stories.